getlocalci/circle-advanced-setup-workflow/README.md

 And if the PR only changes the `README.md`, no dynamic jobs will run.

-This repository demonstrates an advanced use case of setup workflow feature on CircleCI.
-For instance, it implements both path filtering and config splitting.
+This repository demonstrates an advanced use case of the [setup workflow](https://circleci.com/blog/introducing-dynamic-config-via-setup-workflows/) feature on [CircleCI](https://circleci.com/docs/2.0/first-steps/).

 ## How does it work?